bolon667/convertImagesToOne16ColorsPallete/README.md

 2. Run **convertImagesToOne16BitPalette.py**
 3. Result will be in **imagesOut** folder

+## Installing dependisies

+From program folder, run this command in cmd

+`pip install -r requirements.txt`

 ## How it works

 1. Script combines all your images into one atlas.